WildernessLabs/Documentation/docs/Meadow/Meadow_Desktop/Meadow_Blazor/index.md

     dotnet run
     ```

-## Access Meadow drivers from a Blazor server app
+## Access peripherals from a Blazor server app

 You'll decide on the architecture of your Blazor application but a common pattern is to create view models to support razor pages.

-Here's an example view model that presents sensor data via `string` properties from a `BME680` atmospheric sensor.
+Here's an example view model that presents sensor data via `string` properties for a `BME680` atmospheric sensor.
 Note the `StateChanged?.Invoke()` call to notify the UI of updates.

     ```csharp
     using Meadow.Foundation.Sensors.Atmospheric;